Hydrology of Fishing Creek (North Branch Susquehanna River tributary): Water temperature

 The highest water temperature of a stream in the Fishing Creek watershed is that of West Creek, which can reach 77 F in the summer.
 The water temperature of Fishing Creek in Benton can reach 75 F in the summer.
 The water temperature of Coles Creek, a tributary of Fishing Creek, only reaches 66 to 68 F in the summer.
 In the winter, the water temperature of the main stem of Fishing Creek is around 32 F, and West Branch Fishing Creek's temperature can reach as low as 28 F in the winter, making it the coldest stream in the watershed during winter.

-At a gauging station near Bloomsburg, the water temperature ranged from 32° Fahrenheit (0.1° Celsius) to 78° Fahrenheit (25.7° Celsius) between November 2002 and November 2012.
+At a gauging station near Bloomsburg, the water temperature ranged from 32°F (0.1°C) to 78°F (25.7°C) between November 2002 and November 2012.
 The lowest water temperature of the creek occurred on January 10, 2011.
 The highest water temperature of the creek in this location occurred on August 3, 2006.
-The average water temperature in August on Fishing Creek near Bloomsburg is approximately 22.67° Celsius.
-The average water temperature in January on Fishing Creek near Bloomsburg is approximately 1.92° Celsius.
-The average water temperature of Fishing Creek for every water temperature measurement on the creek near Bloomsburg between 2002 and 2012 is approximately 12.03° Celsius.
+The average water temperature in August on Fishing Creek near Bloomsburg is approximately 22.67°C. The average water temperature in January on Fishing Creek near Bloomsburg is approximately 1.92°C. The average water temperature of Fishing Creek for every water temperature measurement on the creek near Bloomsburg between 2002 and 2012 is approximately 12.03°C.